PappasBrent/flagon/CONTRIBUTING.md

 ## Creating Issues
 Please:
+- Follow the provided issue templates.
-- provide a detailed explanation of the issue.
+- Provide a detailed explanation of the issue.
-- include an example of what is causing the issue to occur.
+- If the issue is a bug, include an example of what is causing it.
-- tag the issue appropriately.
+- Tag the issue appropriately.

 ## Creating Pull Requests
 Please: